 eselect opengl list as root to list OpenGL implementations, and

-eselect opengl set X to set your OpenGL implementation to the proper one.
+eselect opengl set X, again as root, to set your OpenGL implementation to the one that you deem suitable.

 Setting up xdm (GUI log-in)

 gdm, the Gnome display manager, to log in to Gnome.
 To clarify: a display manager provides a graphical interface during system startup that allows users to log in to a desktop environment.